There are few flavor combinations that I love as much as lemon and blueberry- and this Lemon Blueberry Sour Cream Pound Cake is no exception!

 We dressed up our Lemon Blueberry Pound Cake with a quick and easy lemon glaze.
 This glaze is similar to the vanilla glaze that we often use for our other bundt cakes but with lemon juice rather than milk.

-Keep in mind that considering the ingredients, this is a sweet glaze- but each slice will only have a small amount of glaze on it, and so it is not overpowering at all.
-It dresses up the cake a bit and adds a little flavor boost too!
+Keep in mind that this is a sweet glaze- you won't want to try a spoonful!
+However, each slice of cake will only have a small amount of glaze on it.
+It is not overpowering at all.
+It gives a nice boost of flavor!

 Lemon Blueberry Sour Cream Pound Cake